Senozoid/ZC1-handbook/Handbook/Combat.md

 # Combat

-## Overview
+## Basics

 - Combat is turn-based and symmetric.
 The Athletic skill of each participant determines both order and frequency of the participant's turns in every round, except if the battle starts with an ambush (then the surprised team misses the first round).
+During their turns, participants have the option to attack with their weapons, change weapons, move, or use a spell.
 - The number of turns a participant gets in each round is given by the participant's rate, which, unless modified, is equal to Athletic skill.
 The turn distribution in each round with respect to rate is: `10,9,8,7,6,5,4,3,2,1,10,9,8,7,6,10,5,9,8,4,7,10,9,6,3,8,10,5,7,9,10,8,6,4,2,9,7,10,5,8,9,6,3,10,7,8,4,9,10,5,6,7,8,9,10`.
 - Combat continues as long as the player is alive and there is at least one active hostile within 100 distance from the player.
 In other words, if the player's health falls to 0, if the last enemy is neutralised, or if the player's distance from the nearest enemy exceeds 100 (some combats may not allow this), combat ends.
 - As long as there is at least one active hostile within 100 distance from the player, any other participant has to be at a distance more than 150 from the player (some combats may not allow this) to be considered out of combat.
 A combatant once considered to be out of combat does not have any part in the combat for the rest of its duration.
-- During their turns, participants have the option to attack with their weapons, change weapons, move, or use a spell.
-- Moving is one-dimensional, and unless teleportation is involved, the maximum distance moved per turn is given by the participant's speed, which, unless modified, is equal to Athletic skill.
-- Participants with any form of teleportation can move once before using each of their regular turns, and the range of their movement is limited only by their teleportation.
-In essence, during each of their unskipped turns, they can move once and then take another action (and yes, the second action may also be movement).
-- Having low enough Spirit during combat causes the player to panic and be forced to move randomly during some turns until Spirit stabilises.
+- Having low enough Spirit during combat has a chance to trigger panic in a participant during each of the participant's turns.
+If panic is triggered in a turn, the combatant is forced to move randomly (instead of acting as desired) in that turn.
-- Outgoing damage is based on only the equipped weapon(s) which can attack an enemy at the chosen range.
-If the player chooses to attack an enemy outside the range of all of the player's equipped weapons, the turn will simply fail.
 - Some spells may require the caster to skip one or more rounds (not turns) before or after the their usage.
 How many rounds need to be skipped depends entirely on the spell, and is not affected by the caster's Athletic skill.
-- Nothing in the inventory except weapons and consumables (potions and glyphs are examples of consumables) can be accessed during combat, and using a consumable does not cost a turn, unless specified otherwise in the item description.
+- Nothing in the inventory except weapons and consumables (potions and glyphs are examples of consumables) can be accessed during combat.
+Changing weapons costs a turn, but using a consumable does not cost a turn, unless specified otherwise in the item description.
 However, the inventory cannot be accessed out of turn.

 ## Physical Damage

+### Overview

+- Outgoing damage is based on only the equipped weapon(s) which can attack an enemy at the chosen range.
+If the player chooses to attack an enemy outside the range of all of the player's equipped weapons, the turn will simply fail.
-Physical damage is a vector of three dimensions.
-The three coefficients of physical damage are blunt damage, cutting damage and piercing damage.
-All calculations are done separately and symmetrically regarding these coefficients.
-Both the Def and Dmg attributes, as well as weapon Power and armour Rating are all 3D vectors.
+- Physical damage has 3 components, which are blunt damage, cutting damage and piercing damage.
+All calculations are done separately and symmetrically regarding these components.
+Both the Def and Dmg attributes, as well as weapon Power and armour Rating, consider the three components to be independent of each other.

 ### Dealing Damage